hiulit/es-theme-extras/README.md

 # Extras for RetroPie themes

-> This is my first shell script, so there are surely code errors.
+> This is my first shell script ever, so there are surely code errors.
 [Contributing](#contributing) is most welcomed.

 This script let's you install some extras for RetroPie themes.
 These extras are: